 Destination Dawgs participant to be on Times Square billboard - August 29, 2017

-The application period for our next cohort (to begin in January 2020) will be from March 1st through May 15th, 2019.
-Please email email@example.com for further information.
-We will hold our Spring information session in early March.
+The application period for our 2020 cohort (to begin in January 2020) is now open through May 15th, 2019.
+Please email firstname.lastname@example.org for further information.
+We will hold our Spring Information session on Friday, March 8th.

 The application listed on this website is for reference *only*.
 An updated application will be posted Most 2020 for students who wish to apply to the 2020 cohort.

 (Tuition and fees model the current UGA structure for the applicable term and are subject to change.)

 Tuition and fees for course attendance are the same as those for students registered for credit and are based on a 9-month academic year (spring/fall) for an average undergraduate student.

 Meal plans are optional.

 Costs do not include books, materials, or other course required expenses.